eartuc/true_cost_of_war/README.md

 ***Citation***\
 Artuc Gomez-Parra and Onder (2026).
-"True Cost of War: The Conflict in Eatern Ukraine," Review of Economics and Statistics (forthcoming).
+"True Cost of War: The Conflict in Eastern Ukraine," [Review of Economics and Statistics (forthcoming).](https://doi.org/10.1162/REST.a.1737)

 ***Working paper version***\
 http://documents.worldbank.org/curated/en/099846210202232755